 Discussion

 In this study, we characterised the evolution of cranial shape beyond allometric patterns in a highly allometric clade of Australian murine rodents.
 As expected, removal of the allometric pattern indeed removes much of the shape variation of longer faces at larger sizes, which is commonly attributed to the ‘rule’ of craniofacial evolutionary allometry (CREA) [4, 31.
 However, a substantial part of the ordinated allometry-free shape variation – 18% - reflects differences in relative anterior braincase expansion, which are part of the CREA pattern but here appear independent of allometry.
 Thus, not unexpectedly [8, 9, 32], allometric patterning is not the only cause of shape variation that is commonly attributed to CREA.
 Removal of allometric effects thus can reveal other relevant patterns of shape variation.
-In the case of the murine pattern, it is possible that the brain of species with more expanded braincases along PC2 either have brain volumes that are larger than expected for their body mass – essentially reflecting the encephalization of these species (Smaers et al 2022) – or have a different distribution of the brain within the braincase (Weisbecker et al. 2021) compared to lower-scoring species.
+In the case of the murine pattern, it is possible that the brain of species with more expanded braincases along PC2 either have brain volumes that are larger than expected for their body mass – essentially reflecting the encephalization of these species (Smaers et al 2022) – or have a different distribution of the brain tissue within the braincase (Weisbecker et al. 2021) compared to lower-scoring species.
 This effect serves as a reminder that comparisons of allometric and ‘allometry-free’ datasets can identify how different sources of shape variation interact to produce visible patterns of vertebrate shape diversity, even in clades with strong allometric constraints.

 Allometry in mammalian crania, and the subsequent shape variation as predicted by CREA, has often been attributed to the integration of size with masticatory biomechanics [5, 8, 9, 33 REX].
 This is probably particularly true for rodents, where high levels of allometry likely reflect constraints imposed by their highly derived gnawing function [7, 10, 34–37].
 However, the residual shape space also appears to have a biomechanical source of shape variation: the second allometry-free axis captured CREA-like variation in relative basicranium size, where the two most specialized folivore species showed shallower vaults than expected for their size.
 This pattern likely reflects the wider skulls and dorsally shifted temporalis muscles that increase the mechanical advantage for masticating fibrous foods, which has evolved in specialist folivores across several rodent families [38].
 This further emphasizes the high importance of biomechanical adaptation in shaping the rodent skull, and also reinforces the interpretation of CREA-like patterns as deriving from biomechanically-driven scaling [2] [REX, CAN YOU EXPAND/ALIGN HERE WITH PERSPECTIVES FROM THE REVIEW PAPER?].